Despite their name, love handles are not something many of us are particularly fond of.

 However, while they may not be a miracle solution, you should still include workouts that activate your abdominal muscles.

-To tone up your torso and obliques, give these exercises a try.
+To tone up your torso and obliques, give these love handle exercises a try.

 - Planks can be done either on your hands or elbows.